CLAS is not currently holding a Tinker Foundation Field Research Grant competition.

 - Recipients must be graduate students at the master’s or early stages of doctoral level studies, including those pursuing professional degrees.

 - Preliminary research projects receive first consideration.
 Repeat awards are discouraged by the foundation, so students should consult with their advisors as to when in their degree programs to apply.

-- Applications and supporting materials (application form, budget estimate, CV, advising report, recommendation letter, research proposal) will be submitted online through Qualtrics;
+- Applications and supporting materials (application form, budget estimate, CV, advising report, and research proposal) will be submitted online through Qualtrics;

-- Before beginning an application, students should consult the relevant information sheet for specific information on eligiblity requirements;
+- Before beginning an application, students should consult the relevant information sheet for specific information on eligibility requirements;

 - A PDF version of the application is available for preview and planning purposes only.
 Applicants must complete the application itself through Qualtrics;